APPLICATION PROCESS

 Homeownership is a big deal.
 When you rent your home, you don’t have to think about property taxes, mowing a lawn or repairs.
 It’s also a lot easier to move homes if your situation changes like expanding your family or getting a new job.
 It’s a BIG responsibility, but owning a Habitat home also comes with lots of good things.
 Like equity and wealth building, affordable monthly housing payments, and freedom to add personal touches to your home.

 So you’ve already signed up for notifications.
-You’ve read the Family Partner Qualification Requirements and decided the program would be a good fit for your family and you want to partner with us to achieve your goal.
+You’ve read the qualification requirements and decided the program would be a good fit for your family, and you want to partner with us to achieve your goal.
 Now, you’re just waiting until the application cycle opens up.

 Why do we have applications cycles instead of rolling applications?